tddbin/es6katas.org/README.md

+EVERTHING HAS MOVED TO https://jskatas.org and the repo https://github.com/wolframkriesing/jskatas.org

+This repo only contains a redirect and might be removed eventually.

 # es6katas.org

 [ES6Katas.org] is a simple website that lists various katas (small tasks) for learning ECMAScript 6 by doing it.